but for your health and safety...

 herpes cannot be cured, although a condom can decrease the risk of infection from genital herpes somewhat. once infected, anti-viral treatments exist which can help you manage the symptoms. further info on herpes....

 genital warts are a highly infectious viral infection, and are spread during oral, genital, or anal sex with an infected partner, and appear as fleshy, small raised growth that looks like cauliflower.

 sometimes, genital warts will disappear of their own accord, although because they are highly infectious and equally might not go without treatment, you are advised to visit your doctor or local health center to arrange treatment if you contract genital warts. further info on genital warts...

 crab lice are small insects that are between 1-3mm long. generally the first signs that you have been infected with crabs will be itching around your groin and possibly noticing small specks of blood in your underwear. crabs can also live in a man's beard.

 you can confirm the diagnosis yourself by close examination, as the lice should be visible (often attached to a strand of pubic hair).

-treatment of crab lice is simple - visit your doctor, local pharmacy or drug store and explain the problem, you will be provided with a cream which to apply on the affected area. further info on crabs...
+treatment of crab lice is simple - visit your doctor, local pharmacy or drug store and explain the problem, you will be provided with a cream which to apply on the affected area, these treatments are also available online. further info on crabs...